SetroZ/IA-2/Report.md

 Constraints are managed in a multitude of ways.
 The most prominent contributor is the `Alogirithms.CostCalulator.java` class which implements the cost function.
+Additionally, employee task pairs that do not meet both the skill level and specialized skill matching constraint are not considered except for the edge case where no employee meets both constraints for a given task.

 ### Cost Function
 The cost function quantifies how "bad" or inefficient a particular task assignment solution is by summing penalties for violating key constraints.
 The objective is to minimise this cost, ensuring a more optimal and feasible task-to-employee allocation.